13 Fun Backyard Ideas for Dogs on a Budget

 Before you set this up, consider the height of where you need to place it in the fence.
 For example, you want this peephole to be placed about standing height for your dog where they can easily peer out.
 Since your dog will be able to see outside, they may get excited and want to jump — make sure your fence is extra sturdy to avoid any accidents.
 As an alternative, you can also create a window cutout in a fence or gate.

 Cost: ~$30 for a dome peephole

 With these simple and easy backyard ideas for dogs, you’ll have a stunning outdoor space that you and your furry friends can enjoy this summer.
-For more fun for your pets, check out these coupons from for additional savings.
+For more fun for your pets, check out these coupons from

 We hope that you found this blog helpful.
 Our content is not intended to provide business, legal or financial advice.
 For specific advice about your unique circumstances, consider talking with a qualified professional.
 Capital One Shopping does not endorse or guarantee any information or recommendation listed above.

 The third parties named are not affiliated with Capital One Shopping and they are solely responsible for their products and services.
 All trademarks are the property of their respective owners.